joe-io/kicking-it-with-kubernetes/hellok8s/README.md

     spec:
       containers:
       - name: myapi                    # The name assigned to the container in the docker daemon
-        image: myapi:latest            # Using the 'latest' tag is a bad practice but easy for demos
+        image: myapi:v1                # Using the 'latest' tag is a bad practice but easy for demos
         ports:
         - containerPort: 8082          # This container port will be exposed
-        env:
-        - name: API_ANALYZER_ENDPOINT     # This key/value pair will be available in the containers environment
+        env:                           # These key/value pairs will be available in the containers environment
+        - name: PORT
+          value: 8082
+        - name: API_ANALYZER_ENDPOINT
           value: http://analyzer-service:8080/

 ```